finos/common-domain-model/docs/contribution.md

 1. The *CDM Executive Committee* is accountable for setting the strategy, promoting adoption of the standard, and overseeing the activity of the Working Groups and the Architecture & Review Committee.
-Members are senior executives appointed by the ISDA Board considering their strategic influence in the decision making at their firm and active contribution to the development of the CDM.
+Members are senior executives appointed by the FINOS Board considering their strategic influence in the decision making at their firm and active contribution to the development of the CDM.
 2. The *CDM Architecture and Review Committee* is responsible for